Logistics Coordinator

 Failure to abide by the above expectations will result in the following consequences:

-If an OES member has multiple first offenses for not meeting multiple expectations the Assistant Director and Assistant Dean reserves the right to move forward with second, third, or fourth offense consequences.
+If an OES member has multiple first offenses for not meeting multiple expectations, the Assistant Director and Assistant Dean reserve the right to move forward with second, third, or fourth offense consequences.

 • First offense: Verbal discussion with supervisor (this may also include Lead OES when appropriate) to alert OES member about what expectation wasn’t met and that another offense would result in a written warning